German leader's stance on Russia looms over 1st visit to US

 Germany’s approval of 5,000 helmets for Ukrainian troops last week drew widespread mockery.
 Kyiv has since asked Germany for more military hardware, including medium-range and portable anti-aircraft missile systems, as well as ammunition, putting Berlin in an awkward position.

-Meanwhile, some German officials worry that any mention of further sanctions against Russia could drive up Europe's already high gas prices, a fear that experts say isn't unfounded.
+Meanwhile, some German officials worry that any mention of further sanctions against Russia, let alone a full-blown conflict, could drive up Europe's already high gas prices, a fear that experts say isn't unfounded.

 Constanze Stelzenmueller, a specialist on trans-Atlantic relations at the Brookings Institution, noted that Europe will bear the brunt of blowback costs from economic sanctions against Russia.